Go North West

 Go North West is a bus operator in Greater Manchester, England.
-It is a subsidiary of the Go-Ahead Group.
+It is a subsidiary of the Go-Ahead Group, operating franchised Bee Network bus services on contract to Transport for Greater Manchester.

 History

 Go North West commenced operations on 2 June 2019 following the Go-Ahead Group's purchase of First Greater Manchester's Queens Road depot with 163 vehicles.

-In December 2022, the Greater Manchester Combined Authority announced that Go North West had won the first round of franchising to run the first Bee Network bus services in Bolton and Wigan from September 2023, displacing the operations of Diamond North West and Stagecoach Manchester in both towns.
-Go North West will take delivery of 50 Bee Network branded Alexander Dennis Enviro400EV battery electric buses for use on these services.
+In December 2022, the Greater Manchester Combined Authority announced that Go North West had won the first round of franchising to run the first Bee Network bus services in the metropolitan boroughs of Bolton and Wigan from September 2023, displacing the operations of Diamond North West and Stagecoach Manchester in both boroughs.
+Go North West took delivery of 50 Bee Network branded Alexander Dennis Enviro400EV battery electric buses, the first new buses purchased for the franchised network, for use on these services.

 Services

-Go North West operate 25 public services and six school services from the Queens Road depot as of September 2021.
-It largely serves suburban areas in the north of Manchester along with Salford and Bury.
+Go North West largely serves suburban areas in Salford, Bury, Bolton, Tameside and Wigan.

-Certain routes have been specifically branded by the company.
-The 52 and the 53, the latter being Manchester's oldest unchanged bus route, are branded with an orange livery as the 'Manchester's Orbits', while the 135 route has received a similar green livery, both based on the standard fleet livery.
+Prior to the rollout of the Bee Network brand, certain routes were given branding by the company.
+The 52 and the 53, the latter being Manchester's oldest unchanged bus route, was branded with an orange livery as the 'Manchester's Orbits', while the 135 route received a similar green livery, both based on the standard fleet livery.
 In 2021, the CrossCity brand was launched on the 41 service serving Sale and Middleton via the city centre.
+As of 2024, the 41, 52, 53 and 135 are no longer operated by Go North West following the Queen's Road depot being taken over by Stagecoach Manchester as part of Tranche 2 of Bee Network bus franchising.